IPS-Hosting/game-images/ark/README.md

 `MAP` The map the server runs on.
 Defaults to `TheIsland`.

 `HOST` The host the server listens on.
 Defaults to `0.0.0.0`

+`PUBLIC_IP` The public IP of the server (optional).
+Can be set to allow connections from Epic Games players (crossplay).

 `GAME_PORT` The udp game port the server listens on.
 Defaults to `7777`.
 Remember to also update the container port bindings when changing this variable.